khodosevichlab/Preterm_birth_2023_code_repo/Notebook4_E18.5_and_pretermP0.md

 # 1. DEG analysis
 Read in high resolution annotation file "anno"
-Read in conos object from notebook1 as "con"
+Read in con1 from notebook1 as "con"

 Create condition factor for cacoa object
 ```{r,eval=FALSE }